kimhyepin/kimhyepin/README.md

-👋 Hi I'm hyebin!
+👋 Hi, I'm Hyebin!

-🔭 I'm studing at Pukong National Univ.
+🔭 I'm studying at Pukyong National University, Smart Manufacturing Lab.

-💬 Welcome To my Github.
+💬 Welcome to my GitHub.

 <!--
 **kimhyepin/kimhyepin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.